 Pocklington & District U3A was formed in 2005.
 Membership is open to everyone in the "Third Age" (who are no longer in full time employment).
-Our Membership is presently just over 800 (August 2018) and we currently have 80 groups.
+Our Membership is presently around 700 (September 2021) and we currently have 80 groups.
 Click Here for the "Groups" page.

 Our charity status